marcusjoshm/PIMS/README.md

 # PRIMS
-A "Personal Resource and Information Management System" for organizing my life
+A "Personal Resource and Information Management System" for organizing my life.

 ## Overview
 PRIMS (Personal Resource and Information Management System) is designed to help organize personal inventory, such as kitchen supplies, clothes, and electronics, with specific locations for easy retrieval.